jhalmu/BrowserHistoryPractise/README.md

 6.6.2022
 - Added FastApi and figurded out finally (stackover..).
 Still missing things.
 But there is now one for chart.js via jinja2 and one as an api.
 Information is kind of boring, so it vill take much that I figure (oh, pun) out what is best way to show this data: time and www address.

+14.6.2022
+- I ditch this project for now.
+This was good practice for more interesting data.
+If you want't to start this up, main.py is the file.
+Make first csv-file from your own Firefox browser-history.
+Instructions in browserdata.py.
+Astually you might not need csv, because df includes same data than you export.
+Haven't tried.

 ## TODO